 2012 Client of the Year Awards

-Knoxville, Tennessee — The Greater Knoxville chapter of SCORE celebrated “May is Small Business Month” by naming two local businesses as winners of its fourth annual “Client of the Year” contest.
+Knoxville, Tennessee — The SCORE Greater Knoxville chapter celebrated “May is Small Business Month” by naming two local businesses as winners of its fourth annual “Client of the Year” contest.
 This year’s winners are examples of entrepreneurs who recognized a problem, created a solution, and began marketing it.

 David Glass, an avid tennis player, knew that balls hitting the top of the court net reacted differently when playing on different courts and facilities.
 After discovering the cause was inconsistent tension of the nets on different courts, he solve the problem, by creating a device that measures and maintains a consistent tension, making the game of tennis fair for all players.
 He created Cable Tension LLC to manufacture and market the device, which he named TNT Gauge.
 Over the past year, It has been used in many professional and college tournaments, and will be featured in the US Open this summer.